 Riders who require a wheelchair lift van must request that vehicle when calling for a pick-up.
 It is suggested that riders call 10/10 taxi two hours prior to needing a ride and give the pick-up address and the address of the planned destination.

 The City’s current agreement with 10/10 Taxi provides for $10.50 taxi services in the City limits and to the two other designated locations.
 The CityRide participant pays $2 for the service.
-The City supplements the cost of the rides through a voucher program.
-Vouchers for qualified individuals are available for $2 at Shawnee City Hall, 11110 Johnson Drive, or at the Shawnee Civic Centre, 13817 Johnson Drive.
+The City supplements the cost of the rides through a card program.
+Cards for qualified individuals are available at Shawnee City Hall, 11110 Johnson Drive, or at the Shawnee Civic Centre, 13817 Johnson Drive.
+Rides are loaded on the card, which looks similar to a credit card, and cost $2 per ride.
+Riders must come to City Hall to be issued a Card.
+Cards are not issued at the Civic Centre.

-Each eligible CityRide participant can purchase a maximum of 10 CityRide vouchers per month.
-Each voucher is good for a one-way trip and 10 vouchers equal five round-trips.
-Vouchers can be carried over from month to month, but expire after one year.
-A participant may use more than 10 CityRide vouchers per month if they have not used them the prior month.
-Unused expired vouchers can be turned in for a refund by the person who originally purchased them.
+Each eligible CityRide participant can purchase a maximum of 10 CityRide Rides per month.
+Each Ride is good for a one-way trip and 10 Rides equal five round-trips.
+Rides can be carried over from month to month, but expire after one year.
+A participant may use more than 10 CityRide Rides per month if they have not used them the prior month.
+Unused expired Rides can be turned in for a refund by the person who originally purchased them.

 The taxicab driver shall at all times be courteous when dealing with the public.
 The driver shall in all instances in which it is requested or required assist a passenger to enter the vehicle and to load and unload all luggage, except a driver shall not be required to lift a passenger, or items weighing more than 50 pounds.
 Every taxicab driver shall operate his or her taxi in accordance with the laws of the state and the city, and with due regard for the safety, convenience and comfort of passengers and the general public.